Online Poetry Exclusive: “The Dascomb Aerie” by Donna L. Emerson

 Leah Bushman is a nature gazer and animal lover who rarely takes life seriously.
 This is her first publication.
 A Towson University graduate with a B.S. in English, she can be found on social media at @leahbushman.

-Exclusive Poetry Feature: “A Modest Revision for Wedding Vows” by Josh Lefkowitz
+Online Poetry Exclusive: “A Modest Revision for Wedding Vows” by Josh Lefkowitz

 In sickness and in health